 If you haven't logged in for a while, and you've forgotten your login ID or password:

-Use the quick and easy AskDFAS online option
+Retirees and Annuitants: Use the quick and easy askDFAS online option

-Please note that 1099-R reissues requested through AskDFAS cannot be mailed prior to February 10, 2021.
+Please note that 1099-R reissues requested through AskDFAS cannot be mailed prior to February 10, 2023.
+Find instructions at: https://dvidshub.net/r/8bu5qm.

 Mail or fax your written request

 If you prefer postal mail or fax, you can send us a written request, but please make sure you leave time for processing.
 It may take 30 days to process requests received by mail or fax.
-And remember to send your written request to our correct mailing address
+And remember to send your written request to the correct mailing address on our Customer Service webpage.

 Find instructions at: https://www.dfas.mil/retiredmilitary/manage/taxes/getting1099r/viawrittenreq